marioosh-net/picasa-uploader/README.md

 Picasa Web Albums Console Uploader
 ==================================

 Java console application that upload list of files and/or directories into Google Picasa Web Albums service.
+It automatically resizes large images to 1600 px or to given value.

 Build
 -----